aiday-mar/EPFL/Artificial Neural Networks/Lecture_Notes.md

 ```

 Consider the following theorem : suppose the SARSA algorithm has been applied for a very long time with the correct updates.
 If all the Q-values have converged in expectation meaning the expectation of the updates of Q gives zero then the set of Q-values solves the Bellmann equation.

+**Lecture 3**

+The Q-value is the expectation of the accumulated reward (discounted with a factor gamma smaller than one).